Key Points

 Construct a power interest matrix that divides stakeholders into four categories according to their power vs. their interest and utilize the following strategies for communicating with stakeholders in each category:

-1. High Power & Low Interest – Keep satisfied
+1. High Power & Low Interest – Keep Satisfied

 2. High Power & High Interest – Manage closely

-3. Low Power & High Interest – Keep informed
+3. Low Power & High Interest – Keep Informed

-4. Low Power & Low Interest – Monitor with minimum effort
+4. Low Power & Low Interest – Monitor with Minimum Effort

-Despite the importance of stakeholder-management to the success of a project, a proper strategy only needs to cover two main objectives:
+Despite the importance of stakeholder management to the success of a project, a proper strategy only needs to cover two main objectives:

 • Identifying key stakeholders and details about their role in the project.

-• Effective communication strategies to provide stakeholders with the necessary information to match their interest in the project and their power to influence the project.
+• Effective communication strategies provide stakeholders with the necessary information to match their interest in the project and their power to influence the project.

-The following best practices can serve as guide for project managers as they develop a stakeholder-management strategy.
+The following best practices can serve as a guide for project managers as they develop a stakeholder-management strategy.

-During the initiation phase of a project, ensure that stakeholders are aware of the commitment expected of them for the duration of the project, including a well-defined role and the responsibilities of the role, the frequency and duration of project meetings, travel obligations, and the tools that will be used to share information about the project.
+During the initiation phase of a project, ensure that stakeholders are aware of the commitment expected of them for the duration of the project, including a well-defined role and the responsibilities of the role, the frequency, and duration of project meetings, travel obligations, and the tools that will be used to share information about the project.

-2. Remove boundaries to collaborative work
+2. Remove Boundaries to Collaborative Work

 Stakeholders will be more engaged in a project that rapidly draws knowledge across departments and brings in fresh ideas from unexpected sources.
 Implementing cloud-based solutions and collaborative project management software into a project’s toolset can foster team building and idea sharing that can inspire the participation of all parties involved.

 When the project kicks off and gets momentum, do not assume stakeholders share in your enthusiasm.
-Ensure stakeholders move forward with project by keeping a consistent schedule of status meetings catered to the needs of each group of stakeholders.
+Ensure stakeholders move forward with the project by keeping a consistent schedule of status meetings catered to the needs of each group of stakeholders.

 About the Author